Skip to content Accessibility statement

 Parking

-Contractor vehicles are permitted to use short stay parking bays at no charge.
-Parking in these areas is restricted to between 15 minutes and one hour and users are prohibited to return within two hours to any short stay parking bay.
+Contractor vehicles are permitted to use short-stay parking bays at no charge.
+Parking in these areas is restricted to between 15 minutes and one hour and users are prohibited to return within hours to any short-stay parking bay.

-Contractor vehicles can park in University visitors or staff car parks upon purchase of a contractors parking permit, at a cost of £5 per day, £40 a month or £400 a year.
+Contractor vehicles can park in University visitors or staff car parks upon purchase of a contractor parking permit, for £5 per day, £40 a month, or £400 a year.

 All contractor permits should be purchased online via the parking portal.
 If you are not able to use the online system for any reason, daily and weekly permits can be purchased from the Mailroom (next to Dalham Farm).